apache/spark/docs/scala-programming-guide.md

   <td> Same as the levels above, but replicate each partition on two cluster nodes. </td>
 </tr>
 </table>

+Spark sometimes automatically persists intermediate state from RDD operations, even without users calling persist() or cache().
+In particular, if a shuffle happens when computing an RDD, Spark will keep the outputs from the map side of the shuffle on disk to avoid re-computing the entire dependency graph if an RDD is re-used.
+We still recommend users call persist() if they plan to re-use an RDD iteratively.

 ### Which Storage Level to Choose?